-The Task
+The task

-The same history and mathematics tasks were also used in study two, however all tasks were completed in the multi-touch classroom (see Figure 2).
+The same history and mathematics tasks were also used in study two, however all tasks were completed in the multi-touch classroom (see Fig. 2).
 After completing initial exercises to familiarize the students with the multi-touch tables, they completed the history task; students then had a short break before returning to the classroom to complete the three math activities.
-The history task took about half an hour to complete (M = 28.3 minutes; SD = 3.9 minutes), while the three math tasks took less than half an hour (M = 23.5 minutes; SD = 2.7 minutes).
+The history task took about half an hour to complete (M=28.3 min; SD=3.9 min), while the three math tasks took less than half an hour (M=23.5 min; SD=2.7 min).